Configuring a High Availability Cluster

 To complete the Sync interface configuration, firewall rules must be added to both nodes to allow synchronization.

-At a minimum, the firewall rules must pass the configuration synchronization traffic (by default, HTTPS on port 443) and pfsync traffic.
-In most cases, a simple “allow all” style rule is used.
-For this guide, both will be shown and it will also serve as an indicator that synchronization is working.
+At a minimum, the firewall rules must pass configuration synchronization traffic (by default, HTTPS on port TCP 443), pfsync traffic, and Kea DHCP HA traffic on TCP ports 8765 and 8766.
+In most cases, a simple “allow all” style rule is sufficient, but using specific rules is a better practice.

 On the primary node: